 The Museum Prize Trust is a charitable company set up in 2001 to create one major annual Prize for museums and galleries in the UK.
 National Heritage, the Museums Association, The Art Fund and the Campaign for Museums agreed to put aside award schemes they formerly ran (including National Heritage’s Museum of the Year) and lend their support to a single major Prize.

-The Museum Prize is sponsored by the Art Fund and is now known as the Museum of the Year 2014.
+The Museum Prize is now run by the Art Fund and is known as The Art Fund Prize for the Museum of the Year.

 The winner of the 2018 Art Fund Museum of Year Prize is Tate St Ives.
 The prize of £100,000 was presented at the V&A in London at the beginning of July.

 Stephen Deuchar, chair of the judges, said: "Tate St Ives tells the story of the artists who have lived and worked in Cornwall in an international context.
 The new extension to the gallery is deeply intelligent and breathtakingly beautiful, providing the perfect stage for a curatorial programme that is at once adventurous, inclusive and provocative.
 The judges admired an architect and gallery team who devoted some 12 years to this transformational change, consulting with the local community all the way."

 The runners up were Brooklands Museum , Ferens Art Gallery, Glasgow Women’s Library and The Postal Museum.
 Each of the other finalist museums received a £10,000 prize in recognition of their achievements.